diy365-mgos/bvar-dic/README.md

 - **Dynamic size** - You can add or remove keys with no limits.
 - **Dynamic data-type keys** - Key values haven't data type declared explicitly, but any of supported by [bVariant library](https://github.com/diy365-mgos/bvar).
 - **Nested keys** - A dictionary's key value can be a dictionary, recursively, with no depth limits.
 - **JSON support** - You can dynamically create a dictionary from a JSON string or you can save it as JSON in a very easy way.
-Just include the [bVariant JSON library](https://github.com/diy365-mgos/bvar-json) into your project.
+Just include the [bVariant JSON library](https://github.com/diy365-mgos/bvar-json) in your project.

 ## Get Started
-Include the library into your `mos.yml` file.
+Include the library in your `mos.yml` file.
 ```yaml
 libs:
   - origin: https://github.com/diy365-mgos/bvar-dic